-- City procedures for tracing sources of illicit discharges include visual inspections and dye tests.
-A private vendor under contract with the City also performs camera inspections of storm drain lines. - The City funds the Pierce Conservation District (PCD) Stream Team who, along with citizen volunteers, monitors water quality in several creeks and lakes in Lakewood. - The City continues to conduct field staff training on the identification and reporting of illicit discharges into the City storm sewer system. - The City's municipal code includes an illicit discharge section. - The City completed an outfall reconnaissance inventory to verify stormwater outfall locations and to detect any illicit discharges. - Created a map which shows 24" or larger outfalls including associated conveyance systems, drainage areas and land uses. - Created a map showing all private connections to the City-owned storm sewer system installed since the February 2007 permit effective date. - Created a map showing all geographic areas of the city that do not drain to the municipal storm sewer system. - Created a formal Illicit Discharge Detection and Elimination Plan in 2011.
-The plan was updated in 2015. - The City has chartered an IDDE implementation team.
+- City procedures for tracing sources of illicit discharges include visual inspections, dye tests and GIS mapping review.
+A private vendor under contract with the City also performs camera inspections of storm drain lines. - The City funds the Pierce Conservation District (PCD) Stream Team who, along with citizen volunteers, monitors water quality in several creeks and lakes in Lakewood. - The City continues to conduct field staff training on the identification and reporting of illicit discharges into the City storm sewer system. - The City's municipal code includes an illicit discharge section. - The City completed an outfall reconnaissance inventory to verify stormwater outfall locations and to detect any illicit discharges. - Created a map which shows 24" or larger outfalls including associated conveyance systems, drainage areas and land uses. - Created a map showing all private connections to the City-owned storm sewer system installed since the first permit effective date of February 2007. - Created a map showing all geographic areas of the city that do not drain to the municipal storm sewer system. - Created a formal Illicit Discharge Detection and Elimination Plan in 2011.
+The plan was updated in 2015.